PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md

 - The prediction result obtained through the `json` attribute is of dict type, and the content is consistent with the content saved by calling the `save_to_json()` method.
 - The prediction result returned by the `img` attribute is a dictionary.
 The keys are `table_res_img`, `ocr_res_img`, `layout_res_img`, and `preprocessed_img`, corresponding to four `Image.Image` objects in order: the visualization image of table recognition results, the visualization image of OCR results, the visualization image of layout detection results, and the visualization image of image preprocessing.
 If a sub-module is not used, the corresponding result image will not be included in the dictionary.

-Additionally, you can obtain the configuration file for the General Table Recognition Line v2 and load the configuration file for prediction.
-You can execute the following command to save the results in `my_path`:
+In addition, you can obtain the General Table Recognition v2 Pipeline configuration file and load the configuration file for prediction.
+You can execute the following command to save the result in `my_path`:

 ```
 paddlex --get_pipeline_config table_recognition_v2 --save_path ./my_path
 ```

-If you have obtained the configuration file, you can customize the settings for the General Table Recognition Production Line v2.
-Simply modify the `pipeline` parameter value in the `create_pipeline` method to the path of the production line configuration file.
+If you have obtained the configuration file, you can customize the settings for the General Table Recognition v2 Pipeline.
+Simply modify the `pipeline` parameter value in the `create_pipeline` method to the path of the pipeline configuration file.
 The example is as follows:

 ```python
 from paddlex import create_pipeline